Mac OS X

 So with no OS Lion 10.7 Install boot disk:

-WARNING TO THE BRAVE SOULS UPGRADING TO APPLE'S NEW 10.8 Mountain Lion operating system.
+WARNING TO THE BRAVE SOULS UPGRADING TO APPLE'S NEWEST Operating System, currently 10.9 Mavericks Lion.
 There are good reasons experienced users avoid brand new Operating Systems, but if you must be on "The Bleeding Edge" consider my free advice for what it may be worth to you: